-Student home insurance
+Student contents insurance

 Why do I need student contents insurance?

 Students’ possessions can be easy pickings for criminals – around a third of students are likely to be victims of theft or burglary during their time at university.

 When should I get student contents insurance?

-But be aware that this type of cover can come with restrictions, many of which may not be compatible with student life.
+Be aware that this type of cover can come with restrictions, many of which may not be compatible with student life.
 Important things to look for on your parents’ policy include:

-- If you have siblings who are also students, can you all be covered on your parents’ home contents insurance at the same time?
+- if you have siblings who are also students, can you all be covered on your parents’ home contents insurance at the same time?